compgenomicslab/TreeProfiler/README.md

                         barplot_layouts
   --taxonclade_layout   Activate taxonclade_layout which clades will be colored based on taxonomy of
                         each node.
-  --taxonrectangular_layout
+  --taxonrectangle_layout
-                        Activate taxonrectangular_layout which taxonomy of each node will be display as rectangular blocks in aligned panel.
+                        Activate taxonrectangle_layout which taxonomy of each node will be display as rectangular blocks in aligned panel.
   --emapper_layout      Activate emapper_layout which display all the annotation from EggNOG-mapper.
   --domain_layout       Activate domain_layout which display protein domain annotation in sequence.